mat-docs/RTA.Site/docs/services/rta-streamsvc/README.md

 It provides a Web Socket for streaming session updates so that McLaren ATLAS can display live data.

 It reads data from [Redis](https://redis.io/).
-There is no GRPC interface, and the outward-facing Web Socket interface should be exposed to users either directly or via the **Gateway Service**.
+There is no gRPC interface, and the outward-facing Web Socket interface should be exposed to users either directly or via the **Gateway Service**.

 This service is available as a binary for Windows and Linux, and as a Docker image.